 Among people who regularly use drugs, the risk of HIV infection is particularly high.
 If you use drugs intravenously, you should definitely ensure not to share the used syringe with anyone else.

-In many cases, an infection is discovered much later than would have actually been possible, as the initial symptoms are understood as harmless and mistaken for mild flu symptoms.
+In many cases, an infection is discovered much later than it could have been, because the initial symptoms are understood as harmless and mistaken for mild flu symptoms.
 It is only in the course of later phases, with the advanced spread of the virus in the organism, that the symptoms become more severe.

 Among the common symptoms – with decreasing probability are the following: